 Nightmares of having to buy the boat surfaced and it was with much concern that we returned the ‘new’ boat to the guys at Hyde.

 Of course we gave it a substantial clean at the local car wash, not just common courtesy but also to demonstrate ‘just how well we looked after it’.
-Upon arrival at the lot, LaMoyne himself came out to say hello and speak about how we found the boat.
+Upon arrival at the lot, LaMoyne himself came out to say hello and inquire as to how we found the boat.
 I then broke the news of the bingle and he came over to inspect it.

 I won’t embarrass myself by trying to write in such a way as to copy his broad western accent.
 I’ll leave that to your imagination.
-But it was the words that I won’t forget anytime soon.
+But it was the words that I won’t be forgetting anytime soon.

 ‘Just a little bump.
 Seventy five bucks should do it’.